Paul Gambaccini

-Paul Matthew Gambaccini (born April 2, 1949) is an American-British radio and television presenter and author in the United Kingdom.
-He has dual United States and British nationality, having become a British citizen in 2005.
+Paul Matthew Gambaccini (born 2 April 1949) is an American-British radio and television presenter and author.
+He is a dual citizen of the United States and United Kingdom, having become a British citizen in 2005.

 Known as "The Great Gambo" and "The Professor of Pop", Gambaccini was a BBC Radio 1 presenter for 16 years, including 11 years on a weekly show counting down the Billboard Top 30 songs.
 A regular contributor to BBC Radio 4's long-running arts programme Kaleidoscope, Gambaccini was a long-time TV morning show correspondent for British television, and makes regular appearances on other British TV magazine shows.